 These tips are more suited for beginners, but every writer taking a linguistic gamble can benefit from them.

 Now, a small caveat is needed here.
-My language (Romanian, ftw) is Latin; more specifically, based on vulgar Latin, the dialect used by Roman soldiers who came here and didn’t want to leave (some Romanians are still bitter about that, btw).
+My language (Romanian, ftw) is Latin; more specifically, based on vulgar Latin, the dialect used by Roman soldiers who came here and didn’t want to leave.
 We also have some Dacian (the other half of our culture) and Slavic influences, but all in all, it’s a pretty standard European language.
 Same as English.
 So it’s not that big of a leap to write in English, which 1. also has a Latin alphabet, 2. has many Latin words, and 3. is basically Internet speech.
 The transition from Romanian to English isn’t as big as, say, from Romanian to Japanese, which uses a different alphabet.